A Question of Blood

+Background

+The novel refers to a number of real-life events, having been written in the aftermath of the Dunblane massacre, and also refers to the Lockerbie bombing and the crashing of a military helicopter on Jura.

 Plot summary

-DI John Rebus, freshly treated for burned hands, faces trouble.
-A petty criminal who had been stalking DS Siobhan Clarke died in a fire on the night Rebus was injured.
-Rebus is known to have been at the stalker's house that night, but maintains that he left him unharmed and scalded his hands later at home.
+A Question of Blood begins with DI John Rebus facing trouble following the death in a house fire of a petty criminal who had been stalking DS Siobhan Clarke.
+Rebus, who has suffered burns to his hands, is known to have been at the stalker's house that night, but maintains that he left the man unharmed and that his injuries were sustained later, at home.

-An ex-soldier appears to have killed two teenagers at a private school, injured one, and shot himself.
-The facts seem straightforward and the only mysteries are the motive and the origin of the gun.
-Rebus antagonises the survivor's father, an aggressive local MP who dislikes the police and is trying to make political capital out of the shooting.
+Meanwhile, another incident emerges: that of the shooting of three teenagers at a private school, apparently by an ex-soldier who subsequently shot himself.
+The facts seem straightforward, and the only mysteries are the motive and the origin of the gun.
+Investigating the case, Rebus antagonises the father of the surviving boy, an aggressive local MP who dislikes the police and is trying to make political capital out of the shooting.
 He also meets his long-lost cousin, whose son was one of the killer's victims and whose daughter is now being sucked into the MP's campaign.
 He and Clarke try to trace the gun to a local gangster, and continue on the case when Rebus is officially suspended on suspicion of murdering Clarke's stalker.
 Two secretive security service personnel appear and begin asking awkward questions, and Rebus traces their interest to the gunman's involvement in a classified military helicopter crash on Jura years before.
 Drugs are found on his boat, and they discover that he had secrets and some unusual friendships, including with local teenagers and an ex-RAF pilot.
 However, the motive for the shooting remains unclear, and Rebus begins to wonder whether they have the true version of events after all.